FishtownFish wrapped around the rod of AsclepiusMedicine

 Higher omega-3 intake is linked with reduced joint pain in rheumatoid arthritis and may modestly improve psoriasis lesions.
 Doses in the 2,000 to 4,000 mg per day range (combined EPA and DHA) are typical in this setting.
 Omega-3 is a supportive layer, not a replacement for disease-modifying medications.

-If you eat oily fish three or more times per week, a baseline Omega-3 Index test is the cleanest way to answer this question.
-Some patients hit 8 percent on diet alone; others stall at 5 to 6 percent because of genetics or absorption.
-Test, do not guess.
+If you eat oily fish 3 or more times per week, a baseline Omega-3 Index test is the cleanest way to answer this question.
+Some patients hit 8% on diet alone; others stall at 5 to 6% because of genetics or absorption.
+Test, dont guess.

 Higher-EPA formulations (1,000 to 2,000 mg of EPA per day) have shown modest benefit for depression in randomized trials, especially when added to standard treatment.
 The data for anxiety is weaker but suggestive.
 Omega-3 is not a stand-alone antidepressant.
 It is one piece of a broader plan that includes therapy, sleep, exercise, and sometimes medication.

 Yes.
-At doses of 2,000 to 4,000 mg per day, omega-3 reliably lowers fasting triglycerides by 20 to 30 percent, often more than diet alone can achieve in a short time.
+At doses of 2,000 to 4,000 mg per day, omega-3 reliably lowers fasting triglycerides by 20 to 30%, often more than diet alone can achieve in a short time.
 We still address the diet driver (sugar, alcohol, refined carbs), because pills cannot fully override eating patterns.

 A direct-to-consumer Omega-3 Index test typically runs $50 to $100.
 A 90-day supply of a high-quality re-esterified triglyceride or algae omega-3 usually costs $30 to $60.
 Insurance generally does not cover omega-3 supplements unless you are on prescription icosapent ethyl, in which case copays vary widely.